-The "router" element contains zero or more "route" entries.
+The "route" element contains zero or more "route" entries.
 Each "route" entry has the following attributes.

-Attribute Default Notes path <none></none> This is the path pattern to match.
+Default Notes <none></none> This is the path pattern to match.
 It begins with a leading "/".
 The route path is compared against the supplied inbound request path.
 Note that the "app-name" and any script location is removed from the inbound request path before matching is applied.
-Each component in the path must be either: An empty part (matches any inbound part).
-An asterix "" (matches any inbound party).
-An exact string to match.
-A colon-prefixed ":<var>" variable to extract.</var> dataset <none></none> Specify the name of the dataset to be executed if this path pattern is matched.
-This may be a standard XML-file defined dataset within "dataset_dir", or it may be the name of a virtual dataset implemented by a "plugin" or "exec" definition.

-Attribute Default Notes presentation "array" Specifies if the returned data will be given back as an "array" (the default), or as an "singleton".
-If "singleton" is specified then: The query must return exactly 1 object.
-The object is returned as top level data, with no wrapper.
-Jarvis will return 404 if the query returns no rows.
-Jarvis will "die" if the query returns &gt; 1 row.
+Each component in the path must be either: • An empty part (matches any inbound part). • An asterix "" (matches any inbound party). • An exact string to match. • A colon-prefixed ": <var>" variable to extract.</var> <none></none> Specify the name of the dataset to be executed if this path pattern is matched.
+This may be a standard XML-file defined dataset within "dataset_dir", or it may be the name of a virtual dataset implemented by a "plugin" or "exec" definition. "array" Specifies if the returned data will be given back as an "array" (the default), or as an "singleton".
+If "singleton" is specified then: • The query must return exactly 1 object. • The object is returned as top level data, with no wrapper. • Jarvis will return 404 if the query returns no rows. • Jarvis will "die" if the query returns > 1 row.
 Note: Singleton formatting applies only to "json" and "json.rest" return formats.
-Specifying "singleton" will not affect the return encoding for other formats, although the row count validation will still be performed.
+Specifying "singleton" will not affect the return encoding for other formats, although the row <none></none>